Dec 18th, 2018

 Update favorite traditions

 Participating in traditional activities can help family members adjust to new environments.
 Adapting favorite activities to new surroundings can keep memories and traditions alive.
-For example, decorate Christmas cookies together instead of spending a day in the kitchen baking or watch The Nutcracker on DVD instead of attending the live ballet.
+For example, decorate cookies together instead of spending a day in the kitchen baking or watch The Nutcracker on DVD instead of attending the live ballet.
 These adjustments can transform fond memories into meaningful new traditions.

 Sing carols together